top of page

 Where do you see patients?

-I practice at leading London hospitals and clinics, providing consultations and diagnostic testing in central London.
+I practice at leading London hospitals and clinics in Harley Street, Chelsea's Kings Road and Syon Lane, providing consultations and diagnostic testing in central London.
 When booking, you can choose the location most convenient for you.

 Is this a good choice for my family member?